Skip to content

 Parse sessions expose:

-• document: the decoded RawDocument including original text and source map.
+• decoded: the parsed DecodedDocument including JSON/YAML data and source map.

-• ast: the normalised AST when schema validation succeeds.
+• normalized: the normalised AST, available after schema validation succeeds.

 • graph: the constructed document graph for pointer lookups.